Attendance FAQ

 What can I do if my child is starting to present attendance difficulties?

-• Talk to the child to try to ascertain if there are any problems or worries at school on the journey to or from school or at home
+• Talk to your child to try to ascertain if there are any problems or worries at school on the journey to or from school or at home

 Why doesn’t Cheam High authorise holidays?